ozgurgulerx/2303-AKS-training-OG/06 AKS  Azure DevOps Integration /README.md

 We will then integrate AKS deployment with Azure Devops Pipelines so that any change in the code or image Dockerfile will trigger the build and deploy stages to the cluster again.

 ---

+## Deploying the Voting App to a new AKS Cluster

 1. Fork the Voting App repo.
 (This is required because we will later create a Azure DevOps **resource connection** to our code repository in GitHub.
 Will work with any other code repository too.)

 `git clone https://github.com/ozgurgulerx/azure-voting-app-redis-test01`